Recep Tayyip Erdoğan: Education

-Erdoğan graduated from Kasımpaşa Piyale primary school in 1965, and İmam Hatip school, a religious vocational high school, in 1973.
-The same educational path was followed by other co-founders of the AKP party.
-One quarter of the curriculum of İmam Hatip schools involves study of the Qurʼān, the life of the Islamic prophet Muhammad, and the Arabic language.
-Erdoğan studied the Qurʼān at an İmam Hatip, where his classmates began calling him "hoca" ("Muslim teacher").
+Erdoğan graduated from Kasımpaşa Piyale Primary School in 1965, and the Istanbul İmam Hatip High School, a religious vocational high school, in 1973.
+The same educational path was followed by other co-founders of the AK Party.
+One quarter of the curriculum of İmam Hatip schools involves study of the Quran, the life of the Islamic prophet Muhammad, and the Arabic language.
+Erdoğan studied the Quran at the İmam Hatip, where his classmates began calling him hoca ("teacher" or "religious official").

 Erdoğan attended a meeting of the nationalist student group National Turkish Student Union (Milli Türk Talebe Birliği), who sought to raise a conservative cohort of young people to counter the rising movement of leftists in Turkey.
 Within the group, Erdoğan was distinguished by his oratorical skills, developing a penchant for public speaking and excelling in front of an audience.
 He won first place in a poetry-reading competition organized by the Community of Turkish Technical Painters, and began preparing for speeches through reading and research.
 Erdoğan would later comment on these competitions as "enhancing our courage to speak in front of the masses".

-Erdoğan wanted to pursue advanced studies at Mekteb-i Mülkiye, but Mülkiye accepted only students with regular high school diplomas, and not İmam Hatip graduates.
+Erdoğan wanted to pursue advanced studies at the Ankara University Faculty of Political Science, commonly known as Mülkiye, but only students with regular high school diplomas were eligible to apply, thereby excluding Imam Hatip graduates.
 Mülkiye was known for its political science department, which trained many statesmen and politicians in Turkey.
-Erdoğan was then admitted to Eyüp High School, a regular state school, and eventually received his high school diploma from Eyüp.
+Erdoğan was then admitted to Eyüp High School, a regular state school.
+That he eventually received a high school diploma from this school is a subject of debate.

-According to his official biography, he subsequently studied Business Administration at the Aksaray School of Economics and Commercial Sciences (Aksaray İktisat ve Ticaret Yüksekokulu), now known as Marmara University's Faculty of Economics and Administrative Sciences.
-According to the Heinrich Böll Foundation and the website of the presidency, he shall have graduated in 1981 but the Marmara University was established only in 1982.
-Several sources dispute that he graduated, since a graduation certificate has never been presented.
+According to his official biography, Erdoğan subsequently studied business administration at the Aksaray School of Economics and Commercial Sciences (Aksaray İktisat ve Ticaret Yüksekokulu), now known as Marmara University's Faculty of Economics and Administrative Sciences.
+Both the authenticity and status of his degree have been the subject of disputes and controversy over whether the diploma is legitimate and ought to be considered sufficient to make him eligible as a candidate for the presidency.

-Family

-Erdoğan married Emine Gülbaran (b.
-1955, Siirt) on 4 July 1978.
-They have two sons, Ahmet Burak (b.
-1979) and Necmettin Bilal (b.
-1981), and two daughters, Esra (b.
-1983) and Sümeyye (b.
-1985).
-His father, Ahmet Erdoğan, died in 1988 and his mother, Tenzile Erdoğan, died in 2011 at the age of 87.

-Erdoğan has a brother, Mustafa (b.
-1958), and a sister, Vesile (b.
-1965).
-From his father's first marriage to Havuli Erdoğan (d.
-1980), he had two half-brothers: Mehmet (1926–1988) and Hasan (1929–2006).